threefoldfoundation/info_threefold_pub/wiki/tokens/vesting/vesting_pool.md

 ThreeFold has implemented a vesting pool over 48 months.

+> [Forum Update April 2023](https://forum.threefold.io/t/unvesting-tfts/3912): The vesting program has been officially discontinued.
+Click here to read about [the vesting pool](vesting_pool).
+For vesters, learn more about how to unvest your tokens on this [unvesting tutorial](unvesting).

 ## ThreeFold Vesting

 The vesting pool was designed so that tokens get unlocked according to two factors; time (month) and the token value.
 Every month, 1/48 of the tokens unlock.
 Also, once the price goes above a certain amount, more tokens unlock.
 See the table below.